liquibase/liquibase-neo4j/docs/reference-features.md

  - `outputVariable` specifies the Cypher variable name defined in `fragment` that denotes the targeted nodes

 !!!note
-    The nodes that are going to be rename sit at the intersection of what is defined in `fragment` and the nodes with label specified by `from`.
+    The nodes that are going to be renamed sit at the intersection of what is defined in `fragment` and the nodes whose label is specified by `from`.
     In other words, if none of the nodes defined in `fragment` carry the label defined in `from`, the rename is not going to modify any of those.